 Hello investors and ‘maybe’ investors!
 Thanks for visiting my little website about under market value properties in San Antonio TX.
-It is these little bitty affordable homes that allowed me to financially retire at the young age of 28.
-Below is how I did it.
+It is these little bitty affordable homes that allowed many people to retire young.
+You can, too!

 #1 I Discovered an Inexpensive, Stable Real Estate Market

-During the market crash of 2008-9, the prices of these homes dropped, and I was able to pick up a dozen at 50% under market value.
-That also helped to grow my real estate portfolio!
+During the market crash of 2008-9, the prices of these homes dropped, and and many investors were able to pick up a dozen at 50% under market value.
+That also helped to grow our investors’ real estate portfolio.

 Lesson Learned: Steer clear of real estate markets with high entry costs.
 Lower cost cities are much easier for investors with limited capital.

-Note – I prefer to invest all cash, but there ARE other options.
-You can, for example, buy nicer houses for $55,000 or so and do 20% down conventional finance, and then owner finance them.
+Note – many of us prefer to invest all cash, but there ARE other options.
+You can, for example, buy nicer houses for $75,000 or so and do 20% down conventional finance, and then owner finance them.
 Cash flow is ~$300-400 per month with no maintenance.
-Email me for details.

-At the same time, I earned my real estate license, and I spent many hours studying prices of houses.
+You also can earn your real estate license, and spend many hours studying prices of houses.
 One of the most important parts of being a successful investor is getting a house at least at 20% under market value.

 Lesson Learned: Study your local market so you can buy houses under market value.
 Can’t find those kinds of deals?
 Consider working with an expert real estate investor in your market who can help you find those deals!
 Offer to help him or her with their business in exchange for turning you on to good, under market value deals.

 Getting started in real estate without successful mentors is like going fishing without fishing tackle!
 Every beginner real estate investor should work with very successful and experienced mentors.
-I found my mentors at real estate meetings in my city and also at real estate conferences in other cities.
+You can find mentors at real estate meetings in San Antonio and also at real estate conferences in other cities.

 Lesson Learned: Find mentors and real estate partners who have done several hundred deals and have done well in both boom and bust markets.
 Working alone in real estate as a rookie is a recipe for disaster.

-#5 I Invest in Cash, for Cash Flow Only – With Owner Financed Real Estate
+#5 Invest in Cash, for Cash Flow Only – With Owner Financed Real Estate

-Under the advice of my mentors, I stopped rehabbing and renting out houses.
-I evolved my business strategy to an owner finance model only.
+Under the advice of our mentors, we stopped rehabbing and renting out houses.
+In many cases, we used an owner finance model only.

-Today, I buy a San Antonio investment property for cash (no mortgages ever), do $5000 in rehab, and then resell the property with owner financing to a qualified buyer.
+Today, we buy a San Antonio investment property for cash for about $50,000 or $60,000, do $10000 in rehab, and then resell the property with owner financing to a qualified buyer.
 There are no overhead costs or property management costs associated with this exit strategy.